Luosifen

-Third legend

-In the late 1970s and early 1980s, the folk commercial trade in Liuzhou began to recover slowly from the Cultural Revolution.
-The Liuzhou workers' cinema was very popular during this time.
-Driven by the strong audience of these films, Gubu Street Night Market gradually formed.

-Some people came up with an idea: river snails and rice noodles cooked together as food.
-After a film was over, customers accidentally asked the shopkeeper to add oil, water, and snail soup powder to the mixture.
-Over time, the recipe was perfected to suit the needs of customers, and the snail noodle dish gradually took shape.
-As the first original snack in Liuzhou, snail noodle soup has gradually become a landmark food in Liuzhou and even Guangxi.

-Recent development

 Mass production of packaged luosifen started in late 2014, making it a nationwide household food.
 The yearly sales of packaged luosifen reached 6 billion yuan in 2019.
 Sales of packaged luosifen increased during the COVID-19 pandemic.

 Dish preparation

 Luosifen noodles are rice noodles that are boiled and placed in a soup or broth that consists of local river snails and pork bones.
 The broth is boiled with river snails and pork bones for three to ten hours; the snails give it a mild, sweet flavor.
 Other herbs and spices can be boiled for the broth, including black cardamom, fennel seeds, dried tangerine peel, cassia barks, salt, pepper, bay leaves, licorice roots, sand ginger, and star anise.
 The noodles can be made from older rice noodles for a chewier and firmer texture.
 Fried dried bean curd sticks, pickled bamboo shoots, black fungus, lettuce, peanuts, and preserved cowpeas can be added for flavor.
 These are the most common ingredients used in restaurants that serve these "smelly" noodles.

 The dish itself does not contain snail meat.
 Instead, the dish consists of other types of meat or seafood, as well as vegetables like cabbages.
 At restaurants and food stalls, customers can order their noodles with pork, beef, chicken, shrimp, or other meat and seafood.
 Additions like chili oil and pickles can enhance the dish.

 It is difficult to cook the dish, and recipes are rare.
 The easiest way to receive luosifen is at restaurants or by ordering prepackaged portions online or at a local market.
 Due to the limited information available, it is difficult to discern the authentic recipe.
 Many restaurants use tomatoes, leafy greens, diced chicken, chili oil, and chestnuts to enhance and balance the flavor.
 Others make it spicy by adding more peppers or chili.
 Some use sesame oil, red chili, jalapeños, tofu, cumin, and other spices to bring out the pungent flavor of the noodles and broth.

 Prepackaged instant luosifen noodles are prepared like instant ramen.
 The consumer boils water and adds the prepared sauce or other vegetables that comes with the package.